wormholer/KAP-manual/en/install/quick_install.en.md

 ### Deployment Architecture

 In general KAP deployed on a single node can serve small-scale (QPS<50) query and deployment process is easy and quick.
-The guide of single node KAP deployment is in [previous section](./install_guide.en.md).
 The architecture of this deployment is shown in the following figure.

 ![](images/single_node.png)